-Principal adverse impact are the most significant negative impacts of investment decision on sustainability factors relating to environmental, and social employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+Principal adverse impact are the most significant negative impacts of investment decision on sustainability factors relating environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?